 The meaning of prescription paper

-When you order online, you’d better have a basic knowledge of the prescription paper, so you can order easily and accurately.
+When you order online, you’d better have a basic knowledge of how to read eye prescription, so you can order easily and accurately.

 You may get a prescription paper from your eye doctor, like the one below.
 Though the form may be different, the information on the paper is similar.
-We have attached the basic explanation beside each word.
+We have attached the basic explanation beside each word, so you can know how to read eye prescription.

-The explanation on the paper is enough to help you make an order of prescription glasses.
+The explanation on the paper is enough to help you understand how to read eye prescription and make an order of prescription glasses.
 However, if you’re interested in knowing more, you can read the following words.

 OD or RE: right eye